Japanese knotweed may appear to die during the cold winter months, but it's probably still alive and lying dormant beneath the soil.

-But does the big freeze play the part of a wintry weedkiller for Japanese knotweed as well?
-Let’s find out…
+But does Japanese knotweed die off in winter as well?
+Let's find out...

 To Have and Have Knot

-Anyone that has been unlucky enough to fall foul of Japanese knotweed has likely been left frustrated to the point of nausea by the relentless persistence of the wicked weed.
+Anyone unlucky enough to have fallen foul of Japanese knotweed in the first place has likely been left frustrated to the point of nausea by the relentless persistence of the wicked weed.

-However, the summertime supremacy of the Nipponese nuisance does recede during the winter cold, losing its leafy greens and taking on a far less intimidating persona of brittle, brown.
+However, the summertime supremacy of this invasive species does recede during the winter, losing its leafy greens and taking on a far less intimidating brittle brown appearance.